When it comes to building bigger biceps, there are a few keys to keep in mind, and training smarter not harder is the way to do it.

 When someone asks you to flex, it seems the majority of people will flex their biceps.
 I am sure you were thinking something similar when reading the first line.
 Biceps are one of the most sought-after muscles and in correlation, one of the most trained.
 Unfortunately, the majority of people training their biceps are not getting the best bang for their buck.
 Too often do people confuse heavyweight, long workouts, and more workouts with results.
 Luckily, there is a better way to build bigger biceps and keep it simple.

-The first key to remember when training forbigger bicepsis to target all aspects of your bicep.
+The first key to remember when training for bigger biceps is to target all aspects of your bicep.
 Grabbing a pair of dumbbells and curling until your arms go numb is not going to get you the biceps you are looking for.
 Working smarter not harder, in this case, will.
 Your bicep is made up of two muscles (hence bi), the long and short head.
-Therefore, ensuring you are training both pieces to your biceps gives you the best opportunity to build bigger biceps.
+Therefore, ensuring you are training both aspects of your biceps gives you the best opportunity to build bigger biceps.

 The Secret Weapon to Building Bigger Biceps